Radio Advertising and Internet Statistics

 Radio is the most accessible media:

 Even though computers and televisions are extremely popular and will continue to be, radio still remains the most common and most accessible form of media today.
-There are 161 million people in the U.S. who have a computer and there are 219 million television sets in the U.S. right now.

 On a side note, there are only 11,293 commercial AM and FM radio stations in the United States.